Kaiyu-W/VAETracer/README.md

 ```

 #### Parameter Descriptions

-- `--model_path`
+- `--scmut_model_path`
-  Path to a pre-trained MutTracer model `.pkl` file.
+  Path to a pre-trained scMut model `.pkl` file.
 Used to initialize the predictor weights.

 - `--zmt_path`
   Path to the mutational latent representation dictionary (`Zm`) saved in `.pt` format.
 Typically generated by `scMut`.